AD2000X/deep-learning/README.md

-# Comparison technique used of Sequencial and Transformer and BiLSTM: Similarities and Differences
+# Comparison Technique Used in Sequencial and in Transformer and BiLSTM: Similarities and Differences

 ## Table of Contents
 1. [Similarities](#similarities)